JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

 ## March 27, 2017
+All PRs merged.

+TODO at next meeting:
+- Plot out the next 2-3 PR goals for each of us so we can all work on our own time.
+- Hopefully have time to code!

 ## March 22, 2017 - Video call meeting
 - To do for rest of spring break: